The Oldest House Museum Wedding Photography Guide

 Best Seasons

-Peak season is February-May and October-December when temperatures are comfortable for outdoor ceremonies.
-Summer works but plan for heat and afternoon storms.
+Peak season is February-May and October-December when temperatures are comfortable for open-air celebrations.
+Summer works but prepare for heat and afternoon storms.

-The venue includes day-of coordination in the rental fee, helping ensure your event runs smoothly.
+On-site coordination is included in the rental fee, helping ensure your event runs smoothly.

 One of the perks of this downtown location is the abundance of nearby accommodations.
-Your guests can walk to the venue, and you can get ready just steps away.
+Your loved ones can walk to the venue, and you can get ready just steps away.
 Here are our top picks:

 The Collector Inn & Gardens